rdom/eicdirc/macro/tdr_hpdirc/README.md

 #### Simulation/Reconstruction

-Run simulation for 45k pi/K @ 6 GeV/c for every 5 degree polar angle step in [25,155] degree range (it will take ~1.3 cpu-hours per angle, modify number of used thread inside script ):
+Run simulation for 45k pi/K @ 6 GeV/c for every 5 degree polar angle step in [25,155] degree range (it will take ~1.3 cpu-hours per angle; number of threads can be adjusted inside script):

 ```
 ./simulate